whoschek/bzfs/README.md

 mode, no network required, no ssh required), or any third-party (even non-ZFS OSX) host as long as that host is able to SSH (via standard 'ssh' CLI) into both the source and destination host (pull-push mode).
-In Pull-push mode the source 'zfs send's the data stream to the initiator which immediately pipes the stream (without storing anything locally) to the destination host that 'zfs receive's it.
+In pull-push mode the source 'zfs send's the data stream to the initiator which immediately pipes the stream (without storing anything locally) to the destination host that 'zfs receive's it.
 Pull-push mode means that bzfs need not be installed or executed on either source